Welcome to the Market!

 The Friends of the Public Market sell a wide array of Market-branded merchandise, to include hooded sweatshirts (very practical for many Market days), tee shirts, caps, "onesies" for baby, historical prints, bumper stickers, Market cookbooks, aprons, and more.
 The Friends also sell Market Gift Tokens, guaranteed glee for the Market lovers in your life!
 Market merchandise is on sale during the summer and fall outside, under the red tent near the Union Street gateway, and on any Market day in the lobby of the Market Office.
 See the Market Merchandise page

 The Market is a magnet for professional and amateur photographers, videographers, filmmakers, other artists, and TV and radio stations.
 See a sampling of their work

 The Friends of the Rochester Market, our non-profit partner, offers Market tours to adults and youth.
 The tours focus on the past, present, and future of the Market.
 Learn more about our tours, and make an inquiry at www.cityofrochester.gov/markettours.

 Shoppers often buy more than they expect to here at the Market, given the quality, selection, and low prices!
 But don't worry--our Veggie Valet wagons are available for borrowing at the Market Office; during the summer months, Veggie Valet volunteers through Greentopia's Green Visions Program are on hand to help you get your hefty Market purchases to your vehicle!

 No smoking under the sheds or where food is displayed or consumed.

-No dogs are allowed in the Market, and do not leave dogs in vehicles.
+No dogs are allowed on Market grounds, except for service dogs.
+And do not leave dogs in vehicles.
 A car can heat up to over 100 degrees even when it feels cool outside!